Strategy Execution - The definitive guide - Jeroen De Flander

 3.1.
 The 8, a simple Strategy Execution model

-Strategy Execution or performance management is a complex process.
-In fact, it’s a mix of several processes – and the ideal process picture is different for each organization.
+Strategy Execution is a complex process.
+In fact, it’s a mix of several processes.
+And the ideal process picture is different for each organization.

-But even with a different mix, each best-in-class strategy execution process should include some basic building blocks.
+But even with a different mix, each best-in-class strategy implementation process should include some basic building blocks.
 Luckily, many of them are readily available within most organizations.

-- Tried and tested approaches for reviewing a strategy.
+- Tried and tested approaches for reviewing a business strategy.